DangBaoTin/P2P_File_Transfer/README.md

 ```
 Note that we can open as many client as we want.

-### Hostname register
+### 2. Hostname register
 Choose a hostname to represent themselves on the network.
 The network doesn’t allow 2 client to have the same hostname.
 If you choose a hostname that has been taken, you will be required to choose again.

-### Ping command
+### 3. Ping command
 The server can perform live check the client.
 Type in the terminal:
 ```bash
 ping hostname
 ```
-Server will receive the `Pong !` message indicates that the client is alive.
-And a return string `The hostname does not exist !` indicates that there’s no hostname with that name currently in the network.
+Server will receive the "Pong !" message indicates that the client is alive.
+And a return string "The hostname does not exist !" indicates that there’s no hostname with that name currently in the network.

-### Commands
+### 4. Commands
 - The client will inform the server a filename through the `publish lname fname` command, which `lname` is the filename on the client local machine, `fname` is the filename informed to the server.
 Then the server can use the discover command to inspect the file list of that client.

 - To fetch a specific file, the client will use the `fetch fname` command, which `fname` is the requested filename.